moethu/paintchat/README.md

 ### Feature list

-- enters a random board for connections at root
+- all users enter a public board when opening the root url
-- common hangout board called "cheers"
+- create private boards
 - copy board url on click
 - three different pencil sizes
 - random name and color assignment